tmpreston/docs-2/docs/guides/adding-pages.md

     htmlView (Hello.Views.show name)
 ```

 Now to set up the route.
-Add the following to the HelloView function
+Add the following to the `HelloView` function

 ```fsharp
 getf "/%s" showAction
 ```

 "%s" is a format string.
-This mean that whatever you type in that spot will be saved as a string for your program to use.
-There are other format string that can take you enter as different type.
+This mean that whatever you type in that spot will be saved as a value.
+We want to get a name so we use `%s` to save it as a string.

+So when you go to [http://localhost:8085/hello/{yourname}](http://localhost:8085/hello/{yourname}) with {yourname} being your actual name, it will saves your name and pass it to the `showAction` you added earlier to create a page to greet you.

+There are other format string for different types.

 | Format Char | Type |
 | ----------- | ---- |